-If left untreated, a thrush infection can spread into the bloodstream where it can affect joints, potentially causing arthritis.
+If left untreated, a thrush infection can spread into the bloodstream, affecting joints and potentially causing arthritis.

 Oral thrush can interfere with the absorption of nutrients and the taking of medicine, as it can cause painful white lumps in areas of the mouth, such as the tongue, cheeks and the back of the throat.

-Depending on the area affected by thrush, there are a number of treatments.
+Depending on the area affected by thrush, there are several treatments.

-There are a range of treatments which can treat thrush, depending on where on the body the infection occurs.
+A range of treatments can treat thrush, depending on the location and severity of the infection.

-Thrush can cause a number of unpleasant symptoms.
-The most notable is a white penile or vaginal discharge akin to cottage cheese - which may be odourless in women, but not in men.
-Irritation and pain are common symptoms at the sight of the infection which can make urination and intercourse particularly painful.
+Thrush can cause some unpleasant symptoms.
+The most notable is a white penile or vaginal discharge akin to cottage cheese - which may be odourless in women but not men.
+Irritation and pain are common symptoms at the sight of the infection, which can make urination and intercourse particularly painful.

 When areas such as the groin, armpit and between the fingers are affected, the infection causes a red, itchy, scaly rash and a white or yellow discharge.

-The infection is caused by a fungus, known as candida, which is commonly found in the human body.
-An infection of Thrush occurs during a rapid growth of this fungus which off-balances the natural levels of bacteria.
+The infection is caused by a fungus known as candida, commonly found in the human body.
+An infection of Thrush occurs during the rapid growth of this fungus which off-balances the natural levels of bacteria.

 Possible causes of Thrush include:

-While Thrush is not classed as an STI, sexual intercourse can cause a bout of thrush and transmit the infection onto other people.
-If you have a penile or vaginal thrush infection, it is possible to pass the infection back and forth between you both.
+While Thrush is not classed as an STI, sexual intercourse can cause a bout of thrush and transmit the infection to other people.
+If you have a penile or vaginal thrush infection, passing it back and forth between you both is possible.

-If you are treating a thrush infection, you should avoid sexual intercourse until the infection has been cleared.
-Use of condoms during sex can reduce the risk of developing or passing thrush on to your partner.
+While treating a thrush infection, you should avoid sexual intercourse until the infection has been cleared.
+The use of condoms during sex can reduce the risk of developing or passing thrush on to your partner.

 Depending on the cause of your thrush infection, there are preventive methods which you can take to mitigate or minimise the risk of infection.

-Antifungal treatments for thrush come in a range of forms, depending on the location and severity of the infection.
+Antifungal treatments for thrush come in various forms, depending on the location and severity of the infection.

 Forms of thrush treatments include:

-Some thrush treatments contain a combination of these treatments to effectively clear the infection.
+Some thrush treatments combine these treatments to clear the infection effectively.

 If you experience recurring thrush, you may need to keep taking treatment for up to 6 months.
 You should speak to your doctor to determine the cause of your thrush, such as periods or sex.